Photo courtesy of Creative Quilt Kits who has as a pattern available.

 The size of your topper can easily be changed by adjusting the number of strips used or by making the strips wider or narrower.
 Just keep the strips all the same width so they line up properly once cut into triangle shapes.

-If you don’t already have a triangle ruler, a square one will work just as well.
+If you don’t already have a triangle ruler (get the Fons and Porter Easy Diagonal Sets Ruler used in the video here), a square one will work just as well.
 Turn it on point and use tape to mark off the dimensions on the ruler so it’s easy to align and cut just the right size.

 This version was found on Pinterest.
 No credit given.